 Prisoner: Where am I?
 No.2: In the Village.
 Prisoner: What do you want?
 No.2: Information.
 Prisoner: Whose side are you on?
 No.2: That would be telling.
 We want information... information... information!
 Prisoner: You won't get it!
 No.2: By hook or by crook... we will.
 Prisoner: Who are you?
 No.2: The new Number Two.
 Prisoner:Who is Number One?
 Number Two: You are Number Six.
 Prisoner: I am not a number, I am a free man!
 No. 2: [Evil Laugh]

 The Prisoner is a celebrated 1967 British Science Fiction drama with Spy Drama elements, filmed in Portmeirion, produced by and starring Patrick McGoohan, and co-created by George Markstein.The series deals with the conflict between individuality and authority, told through an unnamed man's attempts to escape from a surreal Dystopian penal colony.
+Although that goal is continually frustrated, the Village's warders are almost as frustrated as they deal with a man who will not bend, will not break and never gives up the fight until he becomes dangerous to them.
 Almost uniquely (for a series of that era not based upon a novel), it had a distinct Story Arc.
 The episodes had no clear progression, but the series did have a distinct beginning, middle and end, capped off by the Grand Finale "Fall Out".The show is known for its obscure, confusing, yet intricate subtexts and plot twists, which culminated in the most notorious (and most beloved) Gainax Ending in British television history.
 Patrick McGoohan had almost complete creative control, a budget 40% larger than that of most other series, and no idea where the show was going from episode to episode.
 After what was broadcast as episode 11, the script editor, George Markstein, quit the series and was not replaced.
 Scripts and story ideas from that point on came from random people and places: a Western-themed episode was suggested by a video editor, and the infamous episode "The Girl Who Was Death" was an unused script from Danger Man (featuring characters, props and locations from said series).
 Finally, the series' infamous ending (reportedly written over the course of a weekend after ITC head Lew Grade abruptly cancelled the series) takes a turn for the surreal, fueled by McGoohan's wish to have "controversy, arguments, fights, discussions, people in anger waving fists in my face saying, how dare you?".
 Let's just say the Gainax Ending could easily have been called the "Prisoner Ending" and leave it at that.The characters:

 Number 6: A nameless former spy who has resigned as "a matter of conscience".
 The only character to appear in each of the 17 episodes.